Abdel-Rahman-Emam/Agile-Practical-Exam/README.md

 # The Near Vision
-  For the first sprint, we should have at least a functioning dev character model with very basic animations For the second sprint, we hope to have a mini-map to be able to walk around it.
+  For the first sprint, we should have at least a functioning dev character model with very basic animations.

+  For the second sprint, we hope to have a mini-map to be able to walk around it.

+# The Story Point Estimation Convention Used
+  For this software it has been decided to go for the fibonacci sequence story point estimation convention, which means the a story point can be assigned an estimate of the       following numbers: 1,3,5,8,13,20,40,60,80,100